redhat-cip/edeploy/docs/AHC.rst

 If a few hosts are too far from the mean while the group is having an acceptable standard deviation, they are said as **curious**.

-Using DETAIL view to analyse the raw performance
+Using DETAIL view to analyze the raw performance
 ````````````````````````````````````````````````
 If some results have to be analyzed to understand how every single host performs, the *DETAIL* view have to be used.
 Performance numbers are then printed in a row/column format where every column is a host, every row a test.